Meet the experts

 Associate Professor at University of Cape Town, South Africa

-Dr. Scott is Associate Professor and Head of Pediatric Rheumatology at Red Cross War Memorial Children’s Hospital and the University of Cape Town.
-His research and educational focus is on the care of patients with rare and rheumatic diseases in Africa and other less resourced communities.
-Dr. Scott has a special interest in access to care, pediatric systemic lupus erythematosus, juvenile idiopathic arthritis and fibrodysplasia ossificans progressive (FOP).
-He is a former Chairman of the South African Arthritis Foundation and the Co-chair of the Global Task Force for Musculoskeletal Health.
-He also serves on the Steering Committee of the Paediatric Society of the African League of Associations for Rheumatology, the International Clinical Council on FOP, and the International Presidents Council for IFOPA.
+Chris Scott is Professor and former head of Paediatric Rheumatology at Red Cross War Memorial Children’s Hospital and the University of Cape Town.
+He is currently director of the Clinical Research Center at UCT.
+His research and educational focus are on the care of patients with rare and rheumatic diseases in Africa and other less resourced communities.
+Prof Scott has a special interest in access to care, Paediatric Vasculitis, SLE, Juvenile Idiopathic Arthritis and Fibrodysplasia Ossificans Progressiva.
+He is a former the chairman of the South African Arthritis Foundation and the co-chair of the Global Task Force for Musculoskeletal Health Task Force.
+He also serves on the Steering committee of the Paediatric Society of the African League of Associations for Rheumatology, the is Chairperson of International Clinical Council for FOP.

 No disclosures to declare